 Genuine professional pride

-First: if a person relies too heavily on AI and automates a large part of their work, the space for achievement through their own effort may shrink.
-Second: AI frees up time, allowing people to work on more meaningful tasks, the kind they can genuinely be proud of.
-The data support the second.
-Higher levels of AI use are associated with a stronger sense of genuine pride.
+First, if a person relies too heavily on AI and automates a large share of the work, the space for achievement through personal effort may shrink.
+Second, AI frees up time, making it possible to work on more substantive tasks, ones a person can genuinely be proud of.
+The data support the second view.
+Higher AI usage is associated with a stronger sense of genuine pride.

-The mechanism is also clear: the higher the AI adoption, the more time people have for tasks they consider valuable.
+The mechanism is clear as well: the higher the AI adoption, the more time a person has for tasks they consider valuable.
 And the larger the share of such work, the higher the level of professional pride.
 This shows an important effect: when developers hand routine duties over to AI, they gain the most valuable thing, time, and can invest in projects and ideas that truly matter to them.

 Meaning embedded in the work

-Meaningful work is a person's desire to spend time on what feels important and worthwhile.
+Meaningful work is the human desire to do what feels important and significant.
 Research shows that when people find meaning in their work, their well-being and satisfaction increase.
-We wanted to understand whether AI adoption affects how meaningful developers consider their work to be.
-Two scenarios were possible: AI takes on tedious routine tasks and increases the share of truly valuable work, in which case the sense of meaning grows.
+We wanted to understand whether AI adoption affects how meaningful developers consider their work.
+Two scenarios were possible: AI takes over tedious routine tasks and increases the share of truly valuable work, in which case the sense of meaning grows.

-When AI interferes with core elements of the profession, the sense of significance declines.
+If AI interferes with the key elements of the profession, then the sense of significance declines.
 The results did not show any effect.
 Developers did not see their work as either more or less meaningful.
-We are probably trying to capture such shifts too early, as the transformation is only beginning.
+We are probably trying to capture such shifts too early, because the transformation is only beginning.

 Need for cognitive load